Top 15 Platforms for Finding Probate Leads

 Overview

-This one has an extensive database, as it first acquires and utilizes machine learning to process vast amounts of data on probate properties.
+- This one has an extensive database, as it first uses machine learning to process vast amounts of data on probate properties.

-Some notable features of this service include its mobile app and comprehensive property information.
-It’s more like a data scraping service focusing on probate leads.
+- Some notable features of this service include its mobile app and comprehensive property information.
+It’s more of a data-scraping service focused on probate leads.

-Cost for investors: Starts from $99 monthly on an individual plan
+- Cost for investors: Starts at $99 per month on an individual plan.

 3. Mashvisor